 According to the Bureau of Labor Statistics, the median salary for all high school PE teachers in the U.S. is just above $64,000 per year.
 However, the California Employment Development Department shows their average salary is above $88,000 per year in California.
 Beyond these salary benefits, the rate of job growth for PE teachers has a promising outlook with an expected 7% increase over the next 10 years as opposed to 4% expected growth for teachers in other disciplines.

 Being a PE teacher can be a fun and rewarding career choice, especially for those who have a passion for fitness and athletics.
 Learn more about how you can become a PE teacher through Point Loma Nazarene University’s bachelor’s program in exercise and sport science.
-You can also contact PLNU for more information, or if you are ready, you can apply now.

 About the Author